joecupano/SIGpi/README.md

 SDRangel and other SDR applications have the capability to decode APRS and Packet Radio signals and transmit at very low RF power levels with SDR devices supported.
 If you have an Amateur Radio license and aspire to operate serious distance including satellites then you will need VHF/UHF transceiver capable of 5 watts for the latter interfacing to the transceiver through audio and radio control via Hamlib.

 In the past dedicated hardware known as TNCs (terminal node controllers) was used between a computer and transceiver.
-But the signals themselves are audio so TNCs were replaced with sofwtare and soundcards connected to the transceiver.
+But the signals themselves are audio so TNCs were replaced with software and soundcards connected to the transceiver.
 For this build DireWolf is the software replacing the TNC and AX.25 software providing the data-link layer above it that provides sockets to it.

 If you are planning to operate APRS and Packet Radio with a transceiver then configuring DireWolf and AX.25 is necessary.
 Otherwise you can skip the subsections.

 ### AX.25

-You will need to edit a line in the /etc/ax25/axports file as follows:
+If you intend to transmit, you will need to edit **axports** and change to your licensed Amateur Radio callsign

 ```
 sudo nano /etc/ax25/axports
 ```

 - Change **N0CALL** to your callsign followed by a hyphen and a number 1 to 15.
-(For Example  N3RDY-3)
+(For Example  N0CALL-3)

 ```
 # /etc/ax25/axports